Tjaart55/Tjaart55/README.md

 You can click the Preview link to take a look at your changes.

 The aim of this product was to:
-- Build in ZWAVE functionality into an existing project.
+- Build ZWAVE functionality into an existing project.
-- The ZWAVE controller needed to programmed with a hex file from the chip manufacturer before the application could work.
+- The ZWAVE controller needed to be programmed with a hex file from the chip manufacturer before the application could work.
 This needed to be added to our manufacturing process.
-- The ZWAVE application collected ZWAVE network information and controlled ZWAVE devices according commands coming from our product's phone application.
+- The ZWAVE application collected ZWAVE network information and controlled ZWAVE devices according to commands coming from our product's phone application.

 --->